 As you can see from our indicative delivery timescale infographic, phase 1 of the first primary school will be built in 2027, the first community hall and phase 2 of the first primary school in 2028, as well as the M23 Business Park, followed in 2028 by the health hub and phase 1 of the secondary school.

 These are new towns being designed with innovative healthcare facilities, creating neighbourhoods that promote and support health and wellbeing for its residents and workers.
-For further information see the NHS’s website
+Read more here.

 To integrate health and social care; as well as welfare, education and affordable housing; alongside developing neighbourhoods that support healthier living and wellbeing.

 The 2,500 affordable homes will be available in a variety of tenures, all below market value.
 There will be homes to buy and rental properties.
 All will be managed by a housing association.